 - Shares the voices of families through videos, podcasts, blog posts, and downloadable guides.

 - Provides guidance on decision-making, advocating for your child, working with the medical team, caring for siblings, and more.

 - Offers monthly educational events on a variety of topics.

 Pediatric and adult cancer patients, healthcare professionals

 To provide a report to a patient’s oncologist of ranked drug therapies targeting cancer at the genomic level.

 - Patients who have had genomic sequencing of a sample of cancer/blood can provide the results to CureMatch.
 Their software will then analyze the data, compare it to other sources of information, and provide a report to the oncologist.

 - The price of the report is free for children with cancer under age 18.

-Population served: Children with cancer and their families
+Children with cancer and their families

 To fund and support targeted and innovative children's cancer research with measurable results, and be the authoritative source of information and resources for all those affected by children's cancer.